BornToBeRoot/NETworkManager/.github/ISSUE_TEMPLATE/Bug_report.md

 ---
 name: Bug report
-about: Use this if you found a bug...
+about: Use this if you found a bug
 labels: Issue
 ---